braintree/browser-detection/README.md

 Browser Detection
 =================

-A utility for detecing browser support for Braintree libs.
+A utility for detecting browser support for Braintree libs.

 ## Example